cryslith/coinvolution/notes.md

 ## GMap library

+- Add unit tests
+- Optimize data structures
+  - Consider using tinyset or smallset for orbit searches
+  - Check low dimension (<= 2) for orbit searches
+  - Avoid allocating paths in orbit searches
 - Add more constructions:
   - prisms (product with an interval)
-    - redo grids in terms of prisms
+    - redo grids in terms of prisms?
   - coproduct (should be easy)

 ## Graph display